navegador5/nv-task-event-tree/README.md

          //USE tsk.hard_reset()
          //----
          //hard_reset  will respawn many nodes, do NOT use it
-         //   coz in JS layer ,you CANT real pause a executing task (such as http)
+         //   coz in JS layer ,you CANT always real pause a executing task,
+         //   such as setTimeout USING clearTimeout
+         //           fetch      USING AbortController
+         //   but NOT all async function has FIXED cancel method
          //   so  we must replace/respawn the task-node to avoid pollution